amin-not-found/celestine/README.md

 }
 ```
 #### Loops
 Only while loop is supported at the moment.
+While is an expression and return 0 as of now just like if.
 Example:
 ```ts
 // prints a pyramid pattern
 function main(): i32 = {